ajaypt92/DOTA2-Analysis/README.md

 * Bug Fixes (Minor updates usually)

 ## So, what VARIABLES can encapsulate the response of the designer’s questions?

 * Game characteristics
   * Rubber banding (rate of matches with comebacks)
   * Increase in hero synergies, win rates, etc.
   * Increase in item usage
   * Increase or Decrease of heroes played in Captain’s mode*
   * Increase or Decrease of heroes (not available in Captain’s mode) being played in other modes*

+* Player engagement
+ * # of concurrent players
+ * Rate of playing matches
+ * # of online vs # of offline matches

+* Update characteristics
+ * Gap between the last update
+ * Previous Patch type

+* Bug reports
+ * NLP Search machine on Reddit maybe?*

+## Let’s take a look at the individual variables!

+### What DATA are we using?